Menu Back toSpeakers

 Kelly Robinson, MSc

-Kelly joined Health Canada in 2001 and has experience in both the pre-market and post-market review and regulation of biologics and pharmaceuticals.
-Kelly has been involved in initiatives such as international work sharing, HTA alignment and policy related to submissions relying on third party data.
-Kelly has recently rejoined the Marketed Health Products Directorate as the Director General.
+Kelly joined Health Canada in 2001 and has experience in both the pre-market and post-market regulation of biologics and pharmaceuticals.
+Kelly has been involved in initiatives such as international work sharing under Access and Project Orbis, HTA alignment and policy related to submissions relying on third party data.
+Kelly rejoined the Marketed Health Products Directorate as the Director General in 2020, where she leads a diverse team responsible for post-market activities including RWE, Advertising, Risk Management and Health Product Vigilance.

 Michael Schunk, DVM